htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 to transfer files from some specific storage providers, see :ref:`file_transfer_using_a_url`.

+Credential Scopes
+'''''''''''''''''

 Some credential providers may require the user to provide a description of the permissions (often called "scopes") a user needs for a specific credential.
 Credential permission scoping is possible using the ``<service name>_oauth_permissions`` submit file command.
 For example, suppose our CloudBoxDrive service has a ``/public`` directory, and the documentation for the service said that users must specify a ``read:<directory>`` scope in order to be able to read data out of ``<directory>``.
 The submit file would need to contain

 .. code-block:: condor-submit